 At the pre-merger Northwest, employees in the Simulator Technician craft or class were represented by the International Association of Machinists and Aerospace Workers (IAM).
-Employees in this craft or class at the pre-merger Delta were unrepresented.
+Employees in this craft or class at the premerger Delta were unrepresented.
 On December 22, 2009, the Board found that Delta and Northwest were a single carrier with respect to the craft or class of Simulator Technicians.
 Northwest Airlines, Inc./Delta Air Lines, Inc., 37 NMB 88 (2009).
 Subsequently, following an election, the Board dismissed the application.
 Delta Air Lines, Inc., 37 NMB 142 (2010).2

-At the pre-merger Northwest, employees in the Flight Attendants craft or class were represented by the Association of Flight Attendants, CWA, AFL-CIO (AFA).
-Employees in this craft or class at the pre-merger Delta were unrepresented.
-On August 17, 2010, the Board found that Delta and Northwest were a single carrier with respect to the craft or class of Flight Attendants.
-Northwest Airlines, Inc./Delta Air Lines, Inc., 37 NMB 323 (2010).
-On August 25, 2010, the Board found that Delta and Northwest are operating as a single transportation system for the craft or class of Fleet Service Employees.
+At the pre-merger Northwest, employees in the Flight Attendants craft or class were represented by the Association of Flight Attendants, CWA, AFL-CIO Employees in this craft or class at the pre-merger Delta were (AFA).
+On August 17, 2010, the Board found that Delta and unrepresented.
+Northwest are operating as a single carrier with respect to the craft or class of Flight Attendants.
+Northwest Airlines, Inc./Delta Air Lines, Inc., 37 NMB 323 On August 25, 2010, the Board found that Delta and Northwest are (2010).operating as a single transportation system for the craft or class of Fleet Service Employees.
 Northwest Airlines, Inc./Delta Air Lines, Inc., 37 NMB 351 (2010).
-3
+On September 7, 2010, the Board found that Delta and Northwest are operating as a single carrier with respect to the craft or class of Passenger Service Employees.
+Northwest Airlines, Inc. / Delta Air Lines, Inc., 37 NMB 382 (2010).
+On September 9, 2010, the Board found that Delta and Northwest are operating as a single carrier with respect to the craft or class of Stock and Stores Employees.
+Northwest Airlines, Inc./Delta Air Lines, Inc., 37 NMB 397 $(2010).^{3}$